Omar-Alaoui-sossi/Omnidirectional-Robot-contol-using-ROS-/README.md

 `rosrun final_control [node name]`

+for go to point the goal will be set in the script it self however in the omni drive it will be set by the user like so :

+`rosrun final_control oni_drive.py 5.0 3.0`

 or add it to the final.launch to launch it automatically as follow :

 `<node name = "node name" pkg="final_control" type="node_name.py" output="screen" />`